Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Evaluation

 The GANs behave less predictably, and their performance is not monotonic when the dimensions are varied.
-In all cases, PATE-GAN outperforms DP-WGAN, almost on par with MST for $\epsilon>0.1$ for \emph{Eye~Gauss}.
+In all scenarios, PATE-GAN outperforms DP-WGAN, closely matching MST for $\epsilon>0.1$ for \emph{Eye~Gauss}.
 For \emph{Corr~Gauss}, however, it cannot capture the off-diagonal correlation sufficiently well, creating data with correlation closer to 0.3 as opposed to 0.5 for the real one.
-Interestingly, varying the dataset dimensions affects DP-WGAN differently –- for both datasets, increasing $n$ yields more correlated distributions with mean around 0, while, for \emph{Corr~Gauss}, increasing $d$ (beyond 128) makes the model generate data with relatively uncorrelated columns ($\leq0.2$) but with mean further away from 0 ($>0.5$).
-In fact, for \emph{Corr~Gauss}, the model cannot distinguish between off-diagonal and other correlations for $d=32$ and creates data with equal correlation.
+Interestingly, varying the dataset dimensions affects DP-WGAN differently –- for both datasets, increasing $n$ yields more correlated distributions with mean around 0, while, for \emph{Corr~Gauss}, increasing $d$ beyond 128 makes the model generate data with relatively uncorrelated columns ($\leq0.2$) but with mean further away from 0 ($>0.5$).
+In fact, for \emph{Corr~Gauss} with $d=32$, the model fails to distinguish between off-diagonal and other correlations and creates data with uniform correlation.
+At the very least, both PATE-GAN and DP-WGAN outperform Independent (which expectedly yields 0) in capturing the off-diagonal correlations for \emph{Corr~Gauss}.

+\descr{Take-Aways.} Graphical models outperform GANs at simple tasks like capturing statistics, making them more suitable to applications involving aggregated data.
+MST is the best model overall, and its performance benefits from some degree of noise when training data is limited, while PrivBayes displays the most consistent behavior.